ces0157/Flight_software_blue/README.md

    `python3 format.py`
 6. You should now have an .img file in your directory.
 If you want to see that the partition was formatted correclty go to [little-fs-disk-image-viewer](https://tniessen.github.io/littlefs-disk-img-viewer/) to visualize your results.

-## More documentation
-For more documentation, see the documentation folder where we have more documents on building a support backage, creating a project from an XSA file, and working with different but similar DEMO's.

-1. Note: Not all of the AVNET DEMO may not be applicable.
-If you want to build a new BSP then you will need to read the first section, otherwise skip to the second section.
-Addtionally, this DEMO disables the secureboot, do not do this if you are trying to use the SD-card.
-If you want to follow the demo it is fine, but if you want to add an sd-card then don't change the scure boot mode and and `-machine secure=on` paramater in qemu.
-However, it is best to follow the steps laid out in the Modifying and Building section if you want to work with the current code.

-2. Note: The Zynq 7000 doucmentation is really only an early demo we had used an not really applicable to the board.
-However it is a good tool to practice with.